Roman Polák

-Roman Polák (born 28 April 1986) is a Czech professional ice hockey defenceman who is currently under contract with HC Vítkovice of the Czech Extraliga (ELH).
+Roman Polák (born 28 April 1986) is a Czech former professional ice hockey defenceman.
 Polák was drafted in the sixth round, 180th overall, at the 2004 NHL Entry Draft by the St. Louis Blues, the organization with which he spent his entire NHL career prior to joining the Toronto Maple Leafs in 2014.
 He rejoined the Maple Leafs in 2016, after a brief stint with the San Jose Sharks.
 In the 2018 offseason, Polák signed a one-year deal with the Dallas Stars.
+Polák began and ended his career in his native Czech Republic with HC Vítkovice of the Czech Extraliga (ELH).

 Playing career

 Polák was drafted in the sixth round, 180th overall, in the 2004 NHL Entry Draft by the St. Louis Blues.
 After playing in the Western Hockey League (WHL) in the 2004–05 season with the Kootenay Ice, he returned to his native Czech Republic to make his professional debut with HC Vítkovice of the Czech Extraliga.

 In the 2006–07 season, Polák returned to North America and appeared in his first NHL game on 9 October 2006, against the Anaheim Ducks.
 After two seasons between the Blues and their affiliate, the Peoria Rivermen, Polák made the starting roster for the Blues in the 2008–09 season.

 Polák scored his first NHL goal in his 57th game on 20 December 2008, against the Minnesota Wild.
 He finished the season with 15 points in 69 games and was re-signed by the Blues to a two-year contract on 24 July 2009.

-Emerging as a mainstay in the Blues defense and establishing himself as one of the Blues' top defensive-defensemen over the next two seasons, Polák was re-signed by St. Louis to a five-year contract extension on 2 June 2011.
+Emerging as a mainstay in the Blues defense and establishing himself as one of the Blues' top defensive defensemen over the next two seasons, Polák was re-signed by St. Louis to a five-year contract extension on 2 June 2011.

 On 28 June 2014, Polák was traded to the Toronto Maple Leafs in exchange for defenseman Carl Gunnarsson and a 2014 fourth-round draft pick (Ville Husso).
 During his first season in Toronto, Polák set a career-high in goals scored (5).

 On 22 February 2016, Polák was traded to the San Jose Sharks along with Nick Spaling in exchange for second-round draft picks in 2017 and 2018, as well as forward Raffi Torres.
-He was part of a Sharks team that made their first appearance in the Stanley Cup Final, but came up short to the Pittsburgh Penguins, losing 4 games to 2.
+He was part of a Sharks team that made their first appearance in the Stanley Cup Finals, but came up short to the Pittsburgh Penguins, losing 4 games to 2.